-Vendor agnostic – This requirement is the flip side of what most SD-WAN vendors push for today.
+Vendor agnostic – This requirement is the opposite direction of what most SD-WAN vendors push for today.
 Instead of being forced to a given set of networking applications that are included in the SD-WAN solution, it is required to be able to have the option to select the vendors and applications that comprise the SD-WAN solution.
 The goal is to adopt a best of breed approach that also avoid vendor lock-in.

 Differentiation and special requirements – Service providers are lacking room for differentiation.
-In a panel I moderated at the MPLS+SDN+NFV Congress in April we asked service providers for their key differentiation factors in their SD-WAN service compared to competition and services offered by non-service providers (e.g. vendors or systems integrators).
+In a panel I moderated at the MPLS+SDN+NFV Congress in April titled Service Providers’ Value-add to SD-WAN we asked service providers for their key differentiation factors in their SD-WAN service compared to competition and services offered by non-service providers (e.g. vendors or systems integrators).
 The answers revolved around service bundling, connectivity and SD-WAN bundling, better support, a single billing interface.
 None of the differentiating factors were related to the internals of the SD-WAN they offer or the relationship between the SD-WAN itself and their applications or network.
 The requirement is to change this and allow service providers to define their own DIY SD-WAN that best answers their needs for supporting their customer segments and by that allow them to optimize their pricing structure.
 Enterprises (mainly large or technology oriented ones) have also a requirement to not only self manage but inject their specific logic into the SD-WAN solution they deploy.

 Realizing modular SD-WAN for better control and reduced TCO